aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/provide-credentials-during-html-to-pdf/_index.md

 ## Conclusion
 In this tutorial, we covered the step-by-step process of converting an HTML file to PDF while providing credentials when accessing a secure URL using Aspose.PDF for .NET.
 By following the instructions outlined above, you will be able to successfully convert HTML content to PDF while providing the correct credentials.

+### FAQ's

+#### Q: What is Aspose.PDF for .NET?

+A: Aspose.PDF for .NET is a robust library that empowers developers to work with PDF documents in C# applications.
+It offers a wide range of functionalities, including HTML to PDF conversion.

+#### Q: How can I fetch secure HTML content from a URL?

+A: To fetch secure HTML content from a URL, you can use the `WebRequest` class in C#.
+Make sure to set the appropriate credentials using the `Credentials` property.

+#### Q: What are the prerequisites for this tutorial?

+A: Before proceeding with the tutorial, ensure that you have the following prerequisites:

+- Basic knowledge of the C# programming language.
+- Aspose.PDF library for .NET installed on your system.
+- A development environment such as Visual Studio.

+#### Q: How does Aspose.PDF for .NET handle external resources while converting HTML to PDF?

+A: Aspose.PDF for .NET provides the `HtmlLoadOptions` class to handle external resources during HTML to PDF conversion.
+You can set the external resource credentials using the `ExternalResourcesCredentials` property.

+#### Q: Can I customize the filename for the resulting PDF file?

+A: Yes, you can customize the filename for the resulting PDF file by modifying the code that saves the PDF document.
+Simply change the desired filename in the `pdfDocument.Save()` method.